River Riffle Newsletter – November

 genus Dicosmoecus

 Dicosmoecus (dee-co-smee-cus) caddisflies are better known by the common name ‘October caddisflies’.
-These caddisflies are notable for there extremely large size (1-2 inches), their concentrated emergence window (October), and their abundance especially in streams containing anadromous fish.
+These caddisflies are notable for their extremely large size (1-2 inches), their concentrated emergence window (October), and their abundance especially in streams containing anadromous fish.
 These characteristics make it one of the most important hatches to not only fly-fishermen, but to wildlife such as birds as well.

 Photo Credit: TroutNut.com